Being an executor of a will

 Depending on the value of the estate there may be inheritance tax to pay:

-You usually have to pay some of any inheritance tax before you can apply for a grant of probate (see below).
-This can cause difficulties as you can’t usually access the money in the person whose died's estate until probate is issued.
+Inheritance tax needs to be paid before probate is granted which can cause difficulties.
 However, check if there is a life insurance policy written in trust as this will pay out without probate.
-Alternatively, you can ask banks or building societies to pay some or all of the tax due from the accounts of the person who died directly to HMRC using the Direct Payment Scheme.
+Alternatively, you can ask banks or building societies to pay some or all of the tax due from the accounts of the deceased directly to HMRC using the Direct Payment Scheme.
 Another possible option is to get a loan from the deceased’s bank.

 Applying for probate